How to Legally Sell a House to a Family Member

 Selling your house to a family member sounds relatively simple.
 You don't need to worry about finding a buyer or paying real estate agent commission — you just need to sign some papers and have them write you a check.

-But, real estate transactions — even with family — are complicated.
+But real estate transactions — even with family — are complicated.
 Transferring a property title always carries the risk that you'll encounter unexpected legal issues.

 Can you sell a house to a family member?

-Yes, you can sell a house to a relative.
-This lets you avoid the time- and money-intensive process of finding a buyer.
 There's a disclaimer here, though.
-If you've ever lent money to a family member, owned a business with a relative, or even shared an apartment as roommates, you know it's not always easy.
+If you've ever lent money to a family member, owned a business with a relative, or even shared an apartment, you know it's not always easy.
 It's hard to have frank conversations with relatives, especially regarding money.

 To avoid unnecessary family drama, treat the sale like any other for sale by owner (FSBO) transaction.
 Put your contract in writing, with clear details on the sale price, who's responsible for closing costs, and so on.